HoLaw77/CI-project-4.2/README.md

 ![drink_order_form](static/documentations/drink_order_form.png)
 <br>
 <br>
-<p>User can choose different brands of beer, sake, choya for wine and green tea and water as well.</p>
+<li>User can choose different brands of beer, sake, choya for wine and green tea and water as well.</li>

 <h2>How to Check Order</h2>

-<p>User can click on the "Confirm Order" button at the top right corner of the page</p>
+<li>User can click on the "Confirm Order" button at the top right corner of the page</li>
-<p>User can also view and amend previous orders at the bottom of the order.html page by pressing the "View all orders" button</p>
+<li>User can also view and amend previous orders at the bottom of the order.html page by pressing the "View all orders" button</li>

 <h3>Confirm Order button</h3>